 Google have published some information about featured snippets on their blog – but they don’t provide guidelines to publishers about how best to format their content to earn a featured snippet.

-Digital Davidson, as part of their monthly SEO retainers, and through their gold maintenance package, provide their clients with regular updates on the featured snippets positions they occupy, highlight opportunities available to them and advise how to earn them.
+As part of our gold maintenance package, we provide our clients with regular updates on the featured snippets positions they occupy, highlight opportunities available to them and advise how to earn them.